-We did not detect the potentially harmful E. Coli or Fecal Bacteria in any customer tap samples in 2011.
+We did not detect the potentially harmful E. Coli or Fecal Bacteria in any customer tap samples in 2012.
 Confirmation sampling indicated that there was no acute health risk at any time.
 All Total Coliform Bacteria samples that show a presence are automatically tested for these potentially harmful bacteria.

 Under the Groundwater Rule (GWR) that went into effect in December of 2010, we routinely perform extensive raw water and source water TCB sampling.
-In July of 2011, we detected E-Coli Bacteria at one of our raw water sources.
+In July of 2012, we detected E-Coli Bacteria at one of our raw water sources.
 This is a violation of the GWR and required that we issue a public notice.
 We had our disinfection in place and operating; therefore, no E-Coli reached our distribution system and we did not need to issue a boil water order.
-We did issue a CODE RED call as required under the GWR.
-We specifically noted it was NOT a boil water order.
+We followed MassDEP's instructions for public notification as required under the GWR.
 MassDEP issued a Notice of Non-Compliance (NON).
-See the block titled "REGULATORY VIOLATIONS 2011" on Page 6 for the details about the violation and NON.
+See the block titled "REGULATORY VIOLATIONS 2012" on Page 6 for the details about the violation and NON.